 Federal Life Group, Inc. is a newly created Pennsylvania corporation organized to be the stock holding company for Federal Life Mutual following the conversion.
 We formed Federal Life Group, Inc. so that it could acquire all of the capital stock of Federal Life Mutual as part of the conversion.
 Prior to the conversion, Federal Life Group, Inc. has not engaged and will not engage in any significant operations and does not have any assets or liabilities.
 After the conversion, our primary assets will be the outstanding capital stock of Federal Life Mutual and a portion of the net proceeds of the offerings.
-Federal Life Group, Inc. is a direct, wholly-owned subsidiary of Federal Life Mutual is a direct, wholly owned subsidiary of Federal Life Group, Inc.
+Federal Life Group, Inc. is a direct, wholly-owned subsidiary of Federal Life Mutual.
+Following the conversion, we intend to reorganize our corporate structure so that Federal Life Mutual is a direct, wholly owned subsidiary of Federal Life Group, Inc.